Selected in the first round (seventh overall) of the 2014 NFL Draft by the Buccaneers.

 Has four career two point conversions, the most in franchise history.

-Finished his rookie season ranking second amongst rookies and 19th in the NFL with 1,051 receiving yards, which also marked the ninth-most receiving yards by a rookie since the 1970 NFL/AFL merger.
+Finished his rookie season ranking second amongst rookies and 19th in the NFL with 1,051 receiving yards, which then also marked the ninth-most receiving yards by a rookie since the 1970 NFL/AFL merger.

 With 12 touchdown receptions as a rookie, tied for first among rookies and tied for fourth in the NFL in receiving touchdowns, while setting a new franchise rookie record.